yeniel/VeepeeAssessment/README.md

 #### Repositories
 I implemented the **repository pattern** for forecast request.
 The repository pattern is good to manage collection of items.

-For the forecast list, I implemented two concreate data source, one is the api data source to get data from the OpenWeatherMapApi; and the other is a local data source to get data from CoreData.
+For the forecast list, I implemented two concreate data source, one is the api data source to get data from the OpenWeatherMapApi; and the other is a local data source to get data from `CoreData`.
 The cache logic have was be added in the repository class.
-The cached expired every 3 hours, I took this interval because in the smallest interval between two forecasts in the API.
+The cached expired every 3 hours, I took this interval because is the smallest interval between two forecasts in the API.
 We could add also a memory data source or just cache in memory in the repository class.
 But for this small project with only one request is not needed.

 The concrete implementation of the api client is based in `URLSession`.